Project Lesser White-fronted Goose

 High mortality during migration

 When the project started their work, the LWfG in Sweden migrated southeast through Russia towards western Asia and eastern Europe.
 During this migration route the mortality was high, mainly because of high hunting pressure and environmental changes.
-So, in the beginning of the project, captive bred LWfG was released with barnacle geese as foster parents.
-Barnacle geese migrates to The Netherlands and did then imprint this behavior on the LWfG nestlings.
+So, in the beginning of the project, captive bred LWfG was released with Barnacle geese as foster parents.
+Barnacle geese migrates to The Netherlands and did then imprint this behavior on the LWfG.
 The result of this is that the population of LWfG today migrates mainly to The Netherlands and the mortality during migration and wintering is minimal.

 Predation in the breeding area